Wild Life (2023 film)

 Wild Life is a 2023 American documentary film directed and produced by Elizabeth Chai Vasarhelyi and Jimmy Chin that follows conservationist Kris Tompkins and her husband, entrepreneur Douglas Tompkins.
-The film was produced by Little Monster Films for National Geographic Documentary Films and will premiere at the 2023 South by Southwest Film Festival and be released theatrically by Picturehouse in select U.S. cities beginning on April 14, 2023, with a broadcast debut on the National Geographic Channel on May 25, 2023, and streaming beginning on Disney+ the following day.
+The film was produced by Little Monster Films for National Geographic Documentary Films and premiered at the 2023 South by Southwest Film Festival.
+It was released theatrically by Picturehouse in select U.S. cities on April 14, 2023, and had its broadcast debut on the National Geographic Channel on May 25, 2023, with streaming beginning on Disney+ the following day.

 Synopsis

-Wild Life chronicles the close relationship of conservationist Kris Tompkins, who dedicated her life to protecting wild life, and her husband Douglas Tompkins, an outdoorsman and entrepreneur who helped pioneer outdoor brands Patagonia, The North Face, and Esprit, and who together, spanning decades of work, created national parks throughout Chile and Argentina and preserved one of the last wild places on Earth by making the largest private land donation in history.
+Wild Life chronicles the close relationship of conservationist Kris Tompkins, the first CEO of outdoor brand Patagonia, and her husband Douglas Tompkins, an outdoorsman and entrepreneur who founded The North Face and co-founded Esprit.
+Together, spanning decades of work, they created national parks throughout Chile and Argentina and preserved one of the last wild places on Earth by making the largest private land donation in history.